top of page

 • Celebrate small wins and effort, not just the correct answer

 📣Also, keep an eye on your child’s emotional well-being.
-Kids with dyscalculia often feel "dumb" or ashamed.
+Children with dyscalculia often feel "dumb" or ashamed.
 Encouraging a growth mindset and reminding them that they’re not alone can boost their confidence.

 What Accommodations Can Help in School?